StanfordSNR/guardian-agent/README.md

 <img src="doc/ssh-askpass-sga.svg" width="50%">
 </p>

-Based on feedback to this beta, we may incorporate Guardian Agent more deeply into Mosh.
+Based on feedback to this beta/prototype, we may incorporate the techniques behind Guardian Agent more deeply into [Mosh](https://mosh.org).

 ## Research paper